HugoSmits/predictiveForecasting/README.md

 - Outline the steps for starting the dashboard application.
 - Include any command-line instructions or scripts needed to launch the dashboard.

+## Accessing the Dashboard:

+- Specify the URL or local address where the dashboard can be accessed.
+- If authentication is required, provide instructions for logging in.